pharo-contributions/clap-st/src/Clap-Core.package/ClapFlag.class/README.md

 If you want to remove an identifier:
 	flag removeIdentifier: <aName>
-And it raises an exception if the flag doesn't contain the identifier
+And it raises an exception if the flag doesn't contain the identifier.

+If your flag doesn't contain identifiers and you send to it the matchOn: message, it will raise an exception.